 - Continuous improvement investment recommendation required in order for the organization to improve competitiveness.

-Upon conclusion of the project, all key success factors had been achieved, and the client was highly satisfied with both the project deliverables and the value added by Schroeder & Schroeder Inc.
+Upon conclusion of the project, all key success factors had been achieved the locksmith boss, and the client was highly satisfied with both the project deliverables and the value added by Schroeder & Schroeder Inc.